 Unlike rivals such as the Hyundai i10 and Renault Twingo, the Citigo is available in three as well as five-door form, and there’s even an automatic gearbox if you don't want the hassle of doing the arm work yourself.

-There’s a choice of two 1.0-litre petrol engines and a number of trim levels that range from sparse to pretty well appointed.
-Handily, you can get automatic city braking as an option, too.
+There’s a choice of two 1.0-litre petrol engines and a number of trim levels that range from sparse to pretty well appointed, while features like City Safe automatic emergency braking are available at extra cost.

-Read on over the next few pages for our in-depth impressions of the Citigo and get our advice on which versions make the most sense for you.
+Read on over the next few pages for our in-depth impressions of the Citigo and get our advice on which versions make the most sense.